longmauriceproj/react-patterns-playground/README.md

 3. Choose exercise from the menu
 4. Start development server with `yarn dev`
 5. Open browser at http://localhost:5173

+If you wish to reset your attempts, run `yarn reset-attempts`.

 ## Contributing